All Episodes

 So does Barr make the final determination based on the president already giving him that authority?

-At the end of the day, I look, Donald Trump should be winning awards for his openness and transparency.
+At the end of the day, look, Donald Trump should be winning awards for his openness and transparency.

-He is the constitutionally elected officer, and I don't care how much the Democrats bark and scream and yell and hoot and holler, Donald Trump is gonna have to actually make this decision.
+He is the constitutionally elected officer, and I don't care how much the Democrats bark and scream and yell and hoot and holler.

-He's been hands-off, he's kept his distance.
+He's kept his distance.

 Yeah, he's sent out some tweets, but he really has been hands-off on this.